AhmedAbouelkher/omega-docs/content/video/webhooks/create_endpoint.md

 - `video.ready_to_watch` ❌ Triggered when video is ready to be watched right now.

-- `video.deleted` ❌ Triggered when the video is successfully deleted.
+- `video.deleted` ⚠️ Triggered when the video is successfully deleted.

-- `video.failed_to_delete` ❌ Triggered when the video deleted failed.
+- `video.failed_to_delete` ⚠️ Triggered when the video deleted failed.

+- `video.deletion_reverted` ⚠️ Triggered when the video deletion is reverted.

 **Keys:**

  - ✅ Alive and kicking.

- - ⚠️ Only available for some features. (send to Omega support to learn more)
+ - ⚠️ Only available for some features. (send to **Omega** support to learn more)

  - ❌ Doesn't have any effect right now.